What is the West Nile Virus?

 What should a citizen do if they find a dead bird they believe may be infected?

-You may dispose of the bird by donning gloves, placing the bird in a plastic bag and throwing it in the garbage.
+You may dispose of the bird by wearing gloves, placing the bird in a plastic bag and throwing it in the garbage.